ray-project/ray/doc/source/tune-usage.rst

 Tune will automatically restart trials from the last checkpoint in case of trial failures/error (if ``max_failures`` is set), both in the single node and distributed setting.

 In the distributed setting, if using the autoscaler with ``rsync`` enabled, Tune will automatically sync the trial folder with the driver.
 For example, if a node is lost while a trial (specifically, the corresponding Trainable actor of the trial) is still executing on that node and a checkpoint of the trial exists, Tune will wait until available resources are available to begin executing the trial again.

 If the trial/actor is placed on a different node, Tune will automatically push the previous checkpoint file to that node and restore the remote trial actor state, allowing the trial to resume from the latest checkpoint even after failure.

+Take a look at `an example <tune-distributed.html#example-for-using-spot-instances-aws>`_.

 Recovering From Failures
 ~~~~~~~~~~~~~~~~~~~~~~~~